yegor256/blog/_posts/2016/feb/2016-02-18-holacracy-autocracy.md

 participants.
 And it doesn't take away our freedom.
 The arrangement is
 different: A project gives us **money** and takes our **time**.
-The project basically says to all of us, its participants: "Let's get it done and go our own ways".
+The project basically says to all of us, its participants: "Let's get it done and go our own ways."
 Having this philosophy in mind and understanding the motivation of everybody involved, the PM must use instruments that have nothing to do with what keeps the organization alive.